1newstar/OracleScripts/SQLDeveloperStuff/DAILYSTATS/UserGuide.rst

         dba_user.pkg_dailystats.emergencyAnalyse('DailyStats001');
     end;

-The output will resemble the following:
+The output will resemble the following, with each command on a single line:

 ..  code-block:: sql